n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger.md

 For usage examples and templates to help you get started, refer to n8n's [Chat Trigger integrations](https://n8n.io/integrations/chat-trigger/){:target=_blank .external-link} page.
 ///

+/// note | Manual Chat Trigger
+This node replaces the Manual Chat Trigger node from version 1.24.0.
+///

 ## Node parameters

 * **Make Chat Publicly Available**: enable this when you're ready to activate the workflow and allow users to access the chat.
 Leave it disabled when building the workflow.